|

-I first got into CAD.
+remember when I first got into 3D CAD in 1982.
 It was 3D wireframe.
-After I worked for
+After

-awhile I said "boy, we will not need drawings any more".
-Now,
+working for awhile I said "boy, we will not need drawings any

 model is very easy, even when complex it only takes a few